Top 10 Best SaaS Knowledge Base Software to Better Self-Service in 2026

 • There should have been more form field types (date/time /multi-select/ radios/ranges, etc.) in the contact form

-• I felt that there were limited number of images/media per page in a guide
+• I felt that there were a limited number of images/media per page in a guide

 Evaluation & Selection Criteria